Distributed Event-based State Estimation: Key Ideas: Event-based State Estimation with Perfect Communication

 Hence, $\|\Delta_{\bar{I}(k)}(k) \| < \|\deltae \|$.
 Since also $\| L_{\bar{I}(k)} \| \leq \|L\|$, the input term $L_{\bar{I}(k)} \Delta_{\bar{I}(k)}(k)$ in (\ref{eq:epsilon_ci_rewritten}) is bounded.
 Using these results and applying \cite[p.~218, Thm.
 75]{CaDe91} yields the inequality \eqref{eq:thm_epsilon_ci_idealized}. \end{pf}

 The first term in \eqref{eq:thm_epsilon_ci_idealized}, $c \| e_i(0) \|$, is due to possibly different initial conditions.
-This term will decay exponentially and $\frac{c}{1-\rho} \|L\| \|\deltae\|$ thus represents the asymptotic bound.
+As initial conditions will decay exponentially, $\frac{c}{1-\rho} \|L\| \|\deltae\|$ represents the asymptotic bound.
 Choosing $\deltae_i$ small enough, $e_i(k)$ can hence be made arbitrarily small as $k \to \infty$, and, for $\deltae_i = 0$, the performance of the centralized estimator is recovered.

 The bound (\ref{eq:thm_epsilon_ci_idealized}) holds irrespective of the representation of the disturbances $v$ and $w$ in \eqref{eq:system_x}, \eqref{eq:system_y}.
 In particular, it also holds for the case where the disturbances are unbounded, such as for Gaussian noise.
 The reason is that \The \ref{thm:epsilon_ci_idealized} concerns $e_i(k) = \hat{x}_c(k) - \hat{x}_i(k)$, the difference between an agent's estimate to the (hypothetical) centralized estimator, and the noise will affect both estimates in the same way.